General & Definitions

 A white-label portal is software you license from a portal vendor but present entirely under your own brand.
 From the customer’s perspective, it looks like a custom-built portal that’s part of your business — they see your logo, your domain, your colors, your visual identity.
 The underlying vendor is invisible.

-White-label is typically a feature on paid SaaS tiers, starting around $50–$300/month for the lowest meaningful tier.
-Common white-label platforms include Clinked, SuiteDash, Moxo, Assembly, and Plutio.
+White-label is typically a feature on higher SaaS tiers or custom contracts.
+Common white-label platforms include Clinked, SuiteDash, Moxo, Assembly, and Plutio; verify current branding scope and commercial terms on each vendor’s official site.

 The trade-off: faster launch and lower cost than building a custom portal, but you’re still constrained by the vendor’s feature set.
 See our free, open-source & white-label portal guide for the full breakdown.